 Looking for equipment on the cheap that you’d rather buy instead of rent?
 For smart shoppers who don’t mind trading a little time digging through racks for generously discounted gear, Boulder Sports Recycler is for you.
 Nab brand-name supplies for camping, hiking, biking, skiing, climbing and more at a fraction of the cost.

-Boulder-based Topo Designs offers simple, durable, stylish and well-designed products that are built to last, with some items manufactured right here in Colorado.
-Well-worn pieces that need a little love can be sent to its rehab center.
 To be comfortable outdoors no matter the temp or the continent, stop in Red Fox for technical gear and apparel.
 Browse an assortment of tents, backpacks, clothing and accessories crafted to withstand harsh weather conditions.
-With cozy fleeces and ultra-soft tees, Mountain Standard's well-designed outdoor apparel will have you looking sharp while you brave the elements.

 Boulder is also home to countless adventure-enthusiast national and international chains.
-Gearheads can make a day out of outdoor store hopping on Pearl Street at Athleta, Fjallraven, Title Nine, prAna, North Face, Montbell, Rapha, Helly Hansen (coming soon) and Norrona or dash over to Moosejaw and Trek Light Gear.
+Gearheads can make a day out of outdoor store hopping on Pearl Street at Athleta, Fjallraven, Title Nine, prAna, North Face, Montbell, Rapha, Helly Hansen, Nomad Boulder and Norrona or dash over to Moosejaw and Trek Light Gear.